TD SYNNEX (NYSE:SNX) Releases FY 2022 Earnings Guidance

 TD SYNNEX (NYSE:SNX – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $11.15-$11.65 for the period, compared to the consensus estimate of $11.49.
 The company issued revenue guidance of -.
 TD SYNNEX also updated its FY22 guidance to $11.15-11.65 EPS.

-SNX has been the subject of a number of analyst reports.
-Raymond James raised their price objective on shares of TD SYNNEX from $170.00 to $175.00 and gave the stock a strong-buy rating in a report on Friday, March 25th.
-StockNews.com initiated coverage on shares of TD SYNNEX in a research report on Thursday, March 31st.
-They issued a hold rating on the stock.
-Stifel Nicolaus upgraded shares of TD SYNNEX from a hold rating to a buy rating and set a $125.00 price target on the stock in a research note on Thursday, April 14th.
-Finally, Citigroup dropped their price objective on shares of TD SYNNEX from $165.00 to $150.00 and set a buy rating for the company in a report on Wednesday.
-One investment analyst has rated the stock with a hold rating, six have given a buy rating and one has assigned a strong buy rating to the company.
-According to data from MarketBeat, TD SYNNEX has a consensus rating of Buy and a consensus target price of $144.71.
+A number of research firms have weighed in on SNX.
+StockNews.com began coverage on shares of TD SYNNEX in a report on Thursday, March 31st.
+They set a hold rating on the stock.
+Barrington Research dropped their price target on shares of TD SYNNEX from $128.00 to $106.00 in a research report on Friday.
+Citigroup dropped their price target on shares of TD SYNNEX from $165.00 to $150.00 and set a buy rating on the stock in a research report on Wednesday.
+Raymond James boosted their price target on shares of TD SYNNEX from $170.00 to $175.00 and gave the stock a strong-buy rating in a research report on Friday, March 25th.
+Finally, Stifel Nicolaus upgraded shares of TD SYNNEX from a hold rating to a buy rating and set a $125.00 price target on the stock in a research report on Thursday, April 14th.
+One research analyst has rated the stock with a hold rating, six have assigned a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat.com, TD SYNNEX presently has an average rating of Buy and an average price target of $141.57.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, July 29th.
+The business also recently announced a quarterly dividend, which will be paid on Friday, July 29th.
 Investors of record on Friday, July 15th will be given a dividend of $0.30 per share.
-This represents a $1.20 annualized dividend and a dividend yield of 1.33%.
 The ex-dividend date of this dividend is Thursday, July 14th.
-TD SYNNEX’s dividend payout ratio is currently 19.35%.
+This represents a $1.20 dividend on an annualized basis and a dividend yield of 1.31%.
+TD SYNNEX’s payout ratio is presently 19.35%.

-In other TD SYNNEX news, insider Dennis Polk sold 1,199 shares of TD SYNNEX stock in a transaction on Friday, April 1st.
-The stock was sold at an average price of $101.93, for a total transaction of $122,214.07.
-Following the completion of the sale, the insider now directly owns 152,352 shares of the company’s stock, valued at approximately $15,529,239.36.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, CFO Marshall Witt sold 910 shares of TD SYNNEX stock in a transaction on Wednesday, June 15th.
-The shares were sold at an average price of $95.45, for a total value of $86,859.50.
-Following the completion of the transaction, the chief financial officer now owns 45,887 shares in the company, valued at $4,379,914.15.
+In other TD SYNNEX news, CFO Marshall Witt sold 909 shares of the business’s stock in a transaction on Monday, April 18th.
+The shares were sold at an average price of $100.30, for a total transaction of $91,172.70.
+Following the completion of the sale, the chief financial officer now owns 45,887 shares in the company, valued at approximately $4,602,466.10.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Richard T. Hume sold 10,000 shares of the business’s stock in a transaction on Wednesday, May 4th.
+The shares were sold at an average price of $105.44, for a total transaction of $1,054,400.00.
+Following the sale, the chief executive officer now owns 147,747 shares of the company’s stock, valued at approximately $15,578,443.68.
 The disclosure for this sale can be found here.
-Insiders have sold 27,511 shares of company stock valued at $2,854,166 in the last quarter.
-1.60% of the stock is currently owned by company insiders.
+Insiders have sold a total of 26,312 shares of company stock worth $2,731,952 in the last quarter.
+1.60% of the stock is owned by corporate insiders.

-Several hedge funds and other institutional investors have recently made changes to their positions in SNX.
-American Century Companies Inc. boosted its holdings in TD SYNNEX by 31.5% in the 1st quarter.
-American Century Companies Inc. now owns 20,197 shares of the business services provider’s stock valued at $2,085,000 after purchasing an additional 4,841 shares in the last quarter.
-US Bancorp DE boosted its position in TD SYNNEX by 11.6% during the 1st quarter.
-US Bancorp DE now owns 7,213 shares of the business services provider’s stock worth $745,000 after purchasing an additional 747 shares during the period.
-PNC Financial Services Group Inc. boosted its position in TD SYNNEX by 7.6% during the 1st quarter.
-PNC Financial Services Group Inc. now owns 9,614 shares of the business services provider’s stock worth $992,000 after purchasing an additional 677 shares during the period.
-Bank of Montreal Can lifted its holdings in TD SYNNEX by 202.3% in the 1st quarter.
-Bank of Montreal Can now owns 53,183 shares of the business services provider’s stock worth $5,569,000 after buying an additional 35,593 shares in the last quarter.
-Finally, Healthcare of Ontario Pension Plan Trust Fund acquired a new position in TD SYNNEX in the 1st quarter worth $1,065,000.
+A number of hedge funds have recently made changes to their positions in the business.
+Advisors Asset Management Inc. bought a new stake in shares of TD SYNNEX in the 1st quarter worth $51,000.
+Covestor Ltd grew its stake in shares of TD SYNNEX by 91.5% in the 1st quarter.
+Covestor Ltd now owns 697 shares of the business services provider’s stock worth $72,000 after acquiring an additional 333 shares in the last quarter.
+Raymond James Trust N.A. bought a new stake in shares of TD SYNNEX in the 1st quarter worth $227,000.
+Captrust Financial Advisors grew its stake in shares of TD SYNNEX by 4.3% in the 1st quarter.
+Captrust Financial Advisors now owns 3,202 shares of the business services provider’s stock worth $330,000 after acquiring an additional 133 shares in the last quarter.
+Finally, Eqis Capital Management Inc. grew its stake in shares of TD SYNNEX by 7.2% in the 1st quarter.
+Eqis Capital Management Inc. now owns 3,723 shares of the business services provider’s stock worth $384,000 after acquiring an additional 249 shares in the last quarter.
 Institutional investors and hedge funds own 85.54% of the company’s stock.

 About TD SYNNEX (Get Rating)